tenjin/tenjin-android-sdk/README.md

 **Disclaimer:** If you are implementing purchase events on Tenjin for the first time, make sure to verify the data with other tools you’re using before you start scaling up your user acquisition campaigns using purchase data.

+:warning: Please ensure to 'acknowledge' the purchase event before sending it to Tenjin.
+For more details, read <a href="https://developer.android.com/google/play/billing/integrate#non-consumable-products" target="_blank">here</a>.

+:warning: **(Flexible App Store Commission setup)**

+Choose between 15% and 30% App Store’s revenue commission via our new setup.
+The steps are -
+* Go to CONFIGURE --> Apps
+* Click on the app you want to change it for
+* Under the ‘App Store Commission’ section click ‘Edit’
+* Choose 30% or 15% as your desired app store commission.
+* Select the start date and end date (Or you can keep the end date blank if you dont want an end date)
+* Click Save (note: the 15% commission can be applied only to dates moving forward and not historical dates.
+So please set the start date from the date you make the change and forward)

+---
 ## <a id="custom-events"></a>Custom Events

 **NOTE:** The initialization event `connect()` must come before sending any custom events.